A Causal Framework for Observational Studies of Discrimination: A Measure of Discrimination

 This latter expression makes clear that subset ignorability is closely related to the traditional ignorability assumption in causal inference, but where we have explicitly referenced the first-stage outcomes to accommodate a staged model of decision making.

+In our prosecutorial setting, subset ignorability would fail if, for example, there were a factor that prosecutors used to make their charging decisions but which was not accounted for in the analysis (e.g., if prosecutors reviewed witness statements that were not in the case files provided to the analyst), and, further, that factor were unbalanced between groups (e.g., if all else equal, witness statements were more commonly available in the cases of white individuals).
+See Sections~\ref{sec:ex}~and~\ref{sec:empirical} for further discussion of such unobserved confounders and their statistical consequences.

 Almost all causal analyses implicitly rely on a version of subset ignorability, since researchers rarely make inferences about the full population of interest.
 For example, analyses are typically limited to the individuals who agreed to participate in the study.
-Even ``gold standard'' randomized experiments, while ideal for internal validity, frequently lack external validity because the study participants do not resemble a larger population of interest.
-Whenever ascribing causal interpretations to non-experimental data, one should never merely assume that ignorability or other assumptions hold.
-As we discuss in detail in Sections~\ref{sec:ex}~and~\ref{sec:empirical} below, it is critical to evaluate the credibility of these assumptions in any given application---but we note that the assumptions we rely on are similar to those invoked in nearly every observational study of causal effects.
+Even randomized experiments, while ideal for internal validity, frequently lack external validity because the study participants do not resemble a larger population of interest.
+Whenever ascribing causal interpretations to non-experimental data, it is important to carefully consider the plausability of ignorability and other assumptions, as we discuss in detail in Sections~\ref{sec:ex}~and~\ref{sec:empirical} below.
+We note, though, that the assumptions we rely on are similar to those invoked in nearly every observational study of causal effects.

+Ignorability assumptions typically require a corresponding overlap condition to guarantee consistent estimation.\footnote{ In the following, we assume that \(X\) is discrete for simplicity of exposition; for continuous analogues of these results, see Appendix~\ref{app:cont}. } \begin{defn}[Overlap] We say that \emph{overlap} holds when \(\Pr(Z = z \mid X = x, M = 1) > 0\) for all \(z\) and \(x\) such that \(\Pr(X = x, M = 1) > 0\). \end{defn}